hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 The main factors often considered during normalization are:

  - **Sequencing depth:** Accounting for sequencing depth is necessary for comparison of gene expression between samples.
-In the example below, each gene appears to have doubled in expression in sample A, however this is a consequence of sample A having double the sequencing depth.
+In the example below, each gene appears to have doubled in expression in *Sample A* relative to *Sample B*, however this is a consequence of *Sample A* having double the sequencing depth.

     <img src="../img/normalization_methods_depth.png" width="400">

 	>***NOTE:** In the figure above, each pink and green rectangle represents a read aligned to a gene.
 Reads connected by dashed lines connect a read spanning an intron.*

  - **Gene length:** Accounting for gene length is necessary for comparing expression between different genes within the same sample.
-In the example, *Gene X* and Gene Y have similar levels of expression, but the number of reads mapped to Gene X would be many more than the number mapped to Gene Y because Gene X is longer.
+In the example, *Gene X* and *Gene Y* have similar levels of expression, but the number of reads mapped to *Gene X* would be many more than the number mapped to *Gene Y* because *Gene X* is longer.

     <img src="../img/normalization_methods_length.png" width="200">

  - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
 Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].

- In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the DE gene, which takes up most of the counts for sample A, but not sample B. Most other genes for sample A would be divided by the larger number of total counts and appear to be less expressed than in sample B.
+ In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the DE gene, which takes up most of the counts for *Sample A*, but not *Sample B*.
+Most other genes for *Sample A* would be divided by the larger number of total counts and appear to be less expressed than in *Sample B*.

     <img src="../img/normalization_methods_composition.png" width="400">